sigmaSd/sigmaSd.github.io/content/blog/rust-bench.md

 ```

 That's it!
 Now rust analyzer is not confused, you can run tests with `cargo test` and benchmarks with `cargo +nightly bench --features nightly`

+And for a real word example I used this idea to benchmark a PR change in irust and it was really useful [irust-syntect-pr](https://github.com/sigmaSd/IRust/pull/99#issuecomment-1304842421)